codeforamerica/textizen/doc/designtemplates/README.md

 For more information about distribution and deployment, see [Getting Started With Textizen](http://www.textizen.com/getstarted).

+### Download the .zip archive
+This is probably the easiest way to get access to the files.
+Download it from Dropbox: [designtemplates.zip](https://www.dropbox.com/s/sdim9piv4wvndpc/designtemplates.zip).

 ### Give back to this gallery?
 Help this gallery grow by sharing your designs!
 Submit your files by email at `textizen@codeforamerica.org` and we'll publish them here under the same license as below, giving credit to you and your organization.